Forward Movement

 Henrik Kristoffersen demonstrates moving forward at the start of the turn in the following image.

-Your shoulders should be just ahead of the binding of the outside ski at the apex of the turn.
+Your shoulders should normally be no more than just ahead of the binding of the outside ski at the apex of the turn.

 Too much forward action with the arms will cause the pelvis to move backwards putting pressure on the tail of the skis.